Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays the contents list of your directory.
-A script that changes the working directory of the user's home directory.
+Script that changes the working directory to the user's home directory